raspberrypilearning/flatgame/en/step_10.md

 ## Challenge
-Flatgames are a great way to be creative and try new things out with scratch.
-Try some of these challenges - and don't worry about making it neat!
+Flatgames are a great way to be creative and try new things out with Scratch.
+Try some of these challenges — and don't worry about making it neat!

-Here are some ideas - have a play!
+Here are some ideas — have a play!
 What else can you add?

 --- task ---
 ### Make start text